An Online Informatics Resource for Dictyostelium

 Additional annotations may appear in brackets as follows:

-[unk] represents a gene fusion to an unknown promoter
+[unk] gene fusion to an unknown promoter

-[AS] designates an antisense strain
+[AS] antisense strain

-[RNAi] designates an interference RNA strain
+[RNAi] interference RNA strain

 [inviable] precedes strains described as inviable